yinshaolong/nginx-2420/assign3p2.md

 # Firewall

 # Enabling the firewall on the server
-- Update the system with the latest packages.
+- Update the droplet's system with the latest packages.

   ```bash
   sudo pacman -Syu